realrellek/wpas/README.md

 ```

 ## Why is this?
-So maybe you administrate a server and your only "real" user is root.
-There may or may not be other users, e.g. for `php-fpm` or at least `www-data`.
-But those may not have a login shell in which case things can get a little interesting.
+So maybe you administrate a server and your only “real” user is root.
+There may or may not be other users, e.g., for `php-fpm` or at least `www-data`.
+But those may not have a login shell, in which case things can get a little interesting.

 `wp` does not (really) want you to run it as root, and for good reason.
 It could mess up file permissions if you update a plugin or regenerate thumbnails.
 So don't do it.

-What you would want to do instead is to run `wp` as the user the webserver would run under too.
+What you would want to do instead is to run `wp` as the user the web server would run under too.
 But this can be a pain to remember the commands.
 With `wpas`, you don't have to remember.

 ## System requirements
 Obviously, you need `wp` to work as intended.

-Otherwise you should be fine with a *nix machine running your stuff. `wpas` favors `sudo` but can fall back to `runuser` (which is Linux-only) and even `su`.
+Otherwise, you should be fine with a *nix machine running your stuff. `wpas` favors `sudo` but can fall back to `runuser` (which is Linux-only) and even `su`.